 Orphan Black Costume Guide

 If you love unique, untapped pop culture costumes, this one is for you.
 Orphan Black is a show on BBC America about a woman who discovers she's a clone.
-The show just finished its second season and has gained a rabid following.
+The show has gained a rabid following.
 I put together this guide for anyone interested in taking on an Orphan Black group costume or group cosplay.
-I think it will huge hit at conventions and at Halloween parties this year.
+I think it will be a huge hit at conventions and at Halloween parties.

 Bring in the Clones!